 Over the remainder of my academic career there, I often wondered what was missing.
 Why didn’t universities turn out good Internet marketers?
 I had this discussion with other students and many of them shared similar feelings.

-I talked to a few marketing professionals with extensive web experience and they also believed as I did, but their hands-on knowledge allowed them to more elegantly explain the dilemma.
+I talked to a few marketing professionals from the best SEO agencies in Boston, MA with extensive web experience and they also believed as I did, but their hands-on knowledge allowed them to more elegantly explain the dilemma.
 Here’s what Scott Cowley and Darrin Demchuk had to say about the issue:

 The university did not prepare me for a career in online marketing.
 I took an Internet marketing class and it consisted of me jogging to campus one evening a week because there was no textbook and no required homework and no necessary materials to bring.
 The course was taught by an adjunct teacher whose only experience was running an ecommerce site into the ground.
 He bought us pizza every week to make up for his lack of preparation and organization.